Bryan College: Athletics

 The Bryan athletic teams are called the Lions.
 The college is a member of the National Association of Intercollegiate Athletics, primarily competing in the Appalachian Athletic Conference since the 2001–02 academic year.
 They were also a member of the National Christian College Athletic Association, primarily competing as an independent in the Mid-East Region of the Division I level.

-Bryan competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, and track and field; women's sports include basketball, cross-country, golf, soccer, softball, track and field, and volleyball; and co-ed sports include cheerleading, fishing, martial arts and shooting.
+Bryan competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, and track and field; women's sports include basketball, cross-country, golf, soccer, softball, track and field, and volleyball; and co-ed sports include cheerleading, fishing, pickleball, martial arts and shooting.

 Publications

 Bryan Life, the college's alumni magazine, is published twice a year.
-Illumine is a publication of the Bryan Institute for Critical Thought and Practice.
-E-Lumine is an e-newsletter for alumni and friends of Bryan, and is published each month except July.
 The Triangle is a bi-weekly student newspaper containing articles and stories written by Bryan College students.
 It also includes stats and updates on the college's sports teams.
-It is available in electronically.
+It is available electronically.
 In 2012, President Stephen Livesay prevented a student news story from being run, which revealed the coverup of the arrest of a faculty member.
 In 2015, the Vice President of Academics imposed censorship restrictions on the Triangle.
 Students are required to get approval from the current faculty advisor in order to run any stories.